 “He said, ‘Well, I’m looking at his picture right now.’ ”

 As he toured, Wade pursued the individual artists behind some of the great field recordings of the Library of Congress, people like Sturdivant.
 In the ‘30s and ‘40s, folklorists, including the famous John A. Lomax and his son Alan, fanned out across the country.
-They hauled portable equipment to record housewives, coal miners and schoolchildren, singing in church basements, factories and cotton fields.
+They hauled portable equipment to record housewives, Appalachian coal miners, cotton pickers and schoolchildren, singing in church basements, factories and fields.

 “These recordings were made on these disc-cutting machines,” Wade says.
 “Some of these things weighed 300 pounds.
 So ‘portable,’ put quotation marks around that.
 You had to be a pretty husky fellow to carry one of these things around.”

-Wade went through the 70 albums the Library of Congress released, culling the 30 best songs for a 1997 CD.
-At the same time, Wade tracked down the history behind thirteen of those recordings – songs like “Shortenin’ Bread” and “Rock Island Line” Wade recounts these stories in The Beautiful Music – and he’ll recount some and play some of the songs this weekend at Stage West.
+Wade went through the 70 albums the Library of Congress released, culling what he felt were the 30 best songs for a 1997 CD — including not just well-known performers such as Woody Guthrie and black blues musician David “Honeyboy” Edwards but also washboard bands and prison convicts.
+At the same time, Wade tracked down the history behind thirteen of those recordings – songs like “Shortenin’ Bread” and “Rock Island Line.”
+Wade recounts these stories in The Beautiful Music – and he’ll recount some and play some of the songs this weekend at Stage West.

 Wade lives in the Washington, D.C. area, but his researches have continually brought him back to Texas.
 In one case, it was learning about a 60-year-old cowboy fiddler named Jess Morris.
 In 1941, he declaimed a fervent, nasal version of “Goodbye, Old Paint” into John Lomax’ recording machine in Dallas, singing as if to put his whole life into the one song.
 Morris had been a real ranch hand; he was there for the last cattle drive in the 1880s at the giant XIT Ranch in the Panhandle.
 He did receive classical training on the violin, but quit school to play the fiddle at country dances.
-As a little boy, he’d learned “Old Paint” from an ex-slave named Charlie Willis.
-The song is actually derived from traditional English ballads (just as “Streets of Laredo” is), but Morris made it his signature tune.
+As a little boy, he’d learned “Old Paint” from a former slave named Charlie Willis.
+The song is actually derived from traditional English ballads (just as “Streets of Laredo” is), but Morris — via Willis — made it his signature tune.